ReiToledo/app-dev/README.md

 - *Harry Potter and the Deathly Hallows – Part 2*

 ## Favorite Aspects
-> "Happiness can be found even in the darkest of times if one only remembers to turn on the light."
+> **"Happiness can be found even in the darkest of times if one only remembers to turn on the light."**
-— Albus Dumbledore, Harry Potter and the Prisoner of Azkaban
+— **Albus Dumbledore**, Harry Potter and the Prisoner of Azkaban

 ### Themes
 - **Friendship**: The bond between Harry, Hermione, and Ron is central to the series.